-Psychologists note that this practice can boost daily energy and reduce focus on pain.
+Psychologists note that this practice can boost daily energy and reduce the focus on the pain.
 Remember that you’re not just looking for big events, like a marriage proposal or a new job.
 You should be aiming to add all the little things that make you feel good, like a hot bath that soothes muscle pain, hearing your favorite song, or cuddling your pet.

-The point of this exercise is to avoid taking things for granted, and to find joy in everyday experiences.
+The point of this exercise is to avoid taking things for granted and to find joy in everyday experiences.

 2. Practice Gratitude Affirmations

 You may already be reciting affirmations that connect with your major goals (such as finding love, developing your career or increasing your self-esteem).
 However, it’s worth adding in an affirmation that helps you turn into your gratitude.